Founded in 1978, St. Andrew’s is an independent, coeducational college preparatory school for students age 2 through Grade 12

 In September 2016, St. Andrew’s opened a new 43,000-square-foot Student Center on the Postoak Campus.
 This transformative building includes two gymnasiums, a bright and spacious student commons, a beautiful fitness center and dance studio, and expanded research and workshop space for the CTTL.
 The Student Center project has also created a new central, grassy quadrangle for our close-knit community.

 St. Andrew’s has grown to 645 students in preschool through grade 12.
-In 2019 the school will open a new 31,000-square-foot preschool to grade 5 Lower School building, bringing our full community together on the Postoak Campus.
+In the fall of 2019, the school opened a new 31,000-square-foot preschool to grade 5 Lower School building, bringing our full community together on the Postoak Campus.

 Mascot: Rampant Lion